 You have a new job, or you’re just done.
 So now, like millions of others every month, you have to figure out how to quit your job.

-It’s simple, right?
-You walk into your manager’s office, or HR, smile and say, “I’m quitting my job.
-I’m giving my two weeks notice.”
+It’s simple.
+You walk into your manager’s office, smile, and say, “I’m quitting my job.
+This is my 2-week notice.”

 - Return to your company